rmjoia/AwesomeProduct/AwesomeProduct/ClientApp/README.md

 For this particular example I made the Processor a singleton to keep state between requests so that I can access the current state of processing at any time.
 The state is reset when a new process request is made.

+On the BatchJobsController, I'm adding the exception message to the status code, but I wouldn't do that in production, one should never reveal too much ;).